Nethereum/Nethereum.Docs/docs/Ethereum-glossary-for-newbies/transaction.md

 4. Won't expose a return value (only a transaction id).

 ### Transactions vs Messages?
-  Transactions and [Messages](/docs/Ethereum-glossary-for-newbies/message.md) in Ethereum are different; a "transaction" in Ethereum parlance specifically refers to a physical digitally signed piece of data that goes in the blockchain, and every transaction triggers an associated message, but messages can also be sent by EVM code, in which case they are never represented in data anywhere. wip
+  In Ethereum transactions and [Messages](/docs/Ethereum-glossary-for-newbies/message.md) are different; a "transaction" in Ethereum parlance specifically refers to a physical digitally signed piece of data that goes in the blockchain, and every transaction triggers an associated message, but messages can also be sent by EVM code, in which case they are never represented in data anywhere.